DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 This field represents the public key of the author.

-The value is in the raw format of the EC key.
+The value is in the compressed format of the EC key.

 When it is `null`, it represents no this information is available (due to software defeat or user choice to opt-out).